Feed manufacturing: Types

-Feed preparation and quality
+Preparation and quality

 The quality of the prepared feed ultimately depends on the quality of the material such as the grain or grass used; the raw material should be of very good quality.
 Commercial feed manufacturing is an industrial process, and therefore should follow HACCP procedures.
 The Food and Drug Administration (FDA) defines HACCP as "a management system in which food safety is addressed through the analysis and control of biological, chemical, and physical hazards from raw material production, procurement and handling, to manufacturing, distribution and consumption of the finished product".

 The FDA regulates human food and animal feed for poultry, livestock, swine, and fish.
 Additionally, the FDA regulates pet food, which they estimate feeds over 177 million dogs, cats, and horses in America.
 Similar to human foods, animal feeds must be unadulterated and wholesome, prepared under good sanitary conditions, and truthfully be labeled to provide the required information to the consumer.

-Feed formulations
+Formulations

 For swine

 Feed makes up approximately 60% to 80% of the total cost of producing hogs.
 Manufactured feeds are not merely for satiety but also must provide animals the nutrients required for healthy growth.
 Formulating a swine ration considers the required nutrients at various growth stages in creating an appropriate feed.
 Three basic methods are used to formulate swine diets: Pearson square, algebraic equations and linear programs (computers).
 In recent times, microcomputer programs are available that will balance a diet for many nutrients and assist with economic decisions.

 The basic nutrients required are crude protein, metabolizable energy, minerals, vitamins and water.
 The formulation procedure has both fixed and variable portions.
 Swine rations are generally based on a ground cereal grain as a carbohydrate source, soybean meal as a protein source, minerals like calcium and phosphorus are added, and vitamins.
 The feed can be fortified with byproducts of milk, meat by-products, cereal grains; and "specialty products."
 Antibiotics may also be added to fortify the feed and help the animal's health and growth.

 Distillers dried grains with solubles (DDGS), which are rich in energy and protein, have been used in place of corn and soybean meal in some livestock and poultry feeds and corn DDGS have become the most popular, economical, and widely available alternative feed ingredient for use in U.S. swine diets in all phases of production.
 The U.S. Grain Council reported that corn DDGS is used primarily as an energy source in swine diets because it contains approximately the same amount of digestible energy (DE) and metabolizable energy (ME) as corn, although the ME content may be slightly reduced when feeding reduced-oil DDGS.

 A 2007 study highlighted the recent trends in the use of DDGS, as many producers are including 20% DDGS in diets of swine in all categories.
 Although 20% is the recommended level of inclusion, some producers are successfully using greater inclusion rates.
 Inclusion rate of up to 35% DDGS has been used in diets fed to nursery pigs and finishing pigs.